polyfacet/my-md-log/Programming/BadCode/ManufacturerCode.md

 ```

-Fourteen conditions in an if statement combined with ANDs, ORs and NOTs makes it quite impenetrable for my little brain to process.
+Fourteen conditions in an if statement combined with ANDs, ORs and NOTs makes it quite impenetrable for my poor little brain to process.

 ## How I solved the issue with the bad code.
 I inserted the lines below before the real mess started.